ali-pahlevani/Soft_Inchworm_Robot/README.md

 ### Overall Framework Assessment
 Beyond individual model performance, the complete framework—including material estimation, input optimization, and real-time processing—was evaluated in a dynamic testing environment.
 The system successfully demonstrated:

-**•	Real-time material estimation, where the algorithm effectively identified the surface type based on velocity feedback.**
+**•	Real-time material estimation**, where the algorithm effectively identified the surface type based on velocity feedback.

-**•	Adaptive input optimization, dynamically adjusting pressure and frequency to maximize locomotion speed.**
+**•	Adaptive input optimization**, dynamically adjusting pressure and frequency to maximize locomotion speed.

-**•	Stable and efficient control, ensuring that parameter adjustments led to meaningful performance improvements without excessive fluctuations.**
+**•	Stable and efficient control**, ensuring that parameter adjustments led to meaningful performance improvements without excessive fluctuations.

 The integration of machine learning and adaptive control proved effective in enhancing the robot’s motion across different terrains.